jhadida/nxp/docs/expr/intro.md

 ```
 where each tuple corresponds to an interval of validity for the number of repetitions of a given tokenm, with the constraint `U[i] < L[i+1]` such that no two intervals overlap.

-From the user's perspective, all you need to do is call the method `tok.mul(m)` which expects a string formatted as follows:
+That's not a very friendly way of specifying multiplicities though.
+Instead you can set `tok.mul = m` where `m` is a string formatted as follows:
 ```
 '1'     =>  [ 1 ]               exactly once
 '2?'    =>  [ 0, 2 ]            2 or none